 How to make a DIY Jigsaw Table (Step by Step Guide)

 Using the jigsaw upside down offers options that are not available through classic use.
-You will be able to cut smaller pieces, make straight cuts, make more delicate and finer cuts, or cut shapes that otherwise would have been too difficult.
+You will be able to cut much smaller pieces, make straight cuts, make more delicate and finer cuts, or cut circles and curved shapes that otherwise would have been too difficult.

 How to build a jigsaw table.
 How to use a jigsaw table.
 How to mount a jigsaw to a table.
 Jigsaw Table DIY